 As said in the beginning, this is a difficult chapter.
 It is advised that the reader concentrate on the parts that are intelligible for him or her.
-The math is a review and is not a complete explanation.
-Not that many of us have studied differential equations much less the more erudite differential geometry.
+Not many of us have studied differential equations much less the more erudite differential geometry.

-The pictures and verbal descriptions should help in establishing the vocabulary necessary for the understanding of the balance of this book and much of the material at www.aias.us website.
+The pictures and verbal descriptions should help in establishing the vocabulary necessary for the understanding of the balance of this book.